APGE vs Pronto Power

 Q: Do APGE or Pronto Power offer no-deposit electricity? ▼

-Pronto Power has prepaid—no credit check, period.
+Pronto Power skips the credit check entirely with prepaid plans.
 APGE runs your credit and might want $200-400 upfront.
-If you've got credit issues, this isn't even a choice: Pronto Power.
+If you've got credit issues, Pronto Power is the clear choice.

 Q: What types of plans do APGE and Pronto Power offer? ▼

-APGE: fixed-rate, variable-rate.
-Pronto Power: fixed-rate, variable-rate, prepaid.
-Pronto Power has more options (3 plan types vs 2).
+APGE: fixed-rate, variable-rate, green.
+Pronto Power: prepaid.
+APGE has more options (3 plan types vs 1).
 More options = more ways to optimize, but also more ways to pick wrong.
 If you just want simple fixed-rate power, ignore the complexity.
 If you have specific needs (EV charging at night, pool pump, work-from-home AC), the right specialty plan can save you $50/month.

 Q: Which is better overall, APGE or Pronto Power? ▼

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-APGE wins if you want budget pricing from a company with 20 years of texas experience.
-Pronto Power wins if you need electricity today without a credit check.
+APGE wins if you want the widest range of contract terms in texas--1 to 36 months, pick your lock-in.
+Pronto Power wins if you need electricity today--98% of connections happen within one hour.
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.